-The data collection carried out as part of the EPIC project will serve as an example at this JMI event that looks to promote the practice of collecting data in the cultural sector and to demonstrate how you can use data collection in your advocacy and marketing.
-This event is organised by EPIC project partners Jeunesses Musicales International.
+The data collection carried out as part of the EPIC project served as an example at this JMI event that looked to promote the practice of collecting data in the cultural sector and to demonstrate how you can use data collection in your advocacy and marketing.
+This event was organised by EPIC project partners Jeunesses Musicales International.

-Conference on the Data Collection and Project in General Assembly 2021 (Lyon, France)
+Conference on the Data Collection and Project at the ECA General Assembly 2021 (Lyon, France)

 The project is coordinated by the European Choral Association in partnership with: